neerajhirani/neerajhirani.github.io/_posts/2021-12-31-reflections-from-2021.markdown

 - My wife has been a wonderful support system and balancing force - There’s a saying that too much of something is bad for you - She has been that corrective gravitational pull that ensures I don’t over index on other pursuits like work and prioritize family matters as well.
 She’s also been very supportive and courageous.
 I don’t vocalize this enough.
 In 2022, I will appreciate her more for the wonderful person that she is
 - My daughter has been a great teacher.
 She is teaching me how to be more patient and giving - She gives her love so abundantly to me, even when I am short on patience.
 We have been bonding over Avengers.
 I love her dearly.
 In 2022, I will be more patient and more kind to her.
 - My mother has always been my rock, but this March, I saw her at her most vulnerable.
 As she gets older, I want to be the support she has been to me.
 In 2022, I will spend more time with her.
 I will take more photographs with her and shoot selfie videos of us saying silly nothings.
 - I did a terrible job of keeping in touch with my friends in 2021.
-I forgot birthdays and came across as self-absorbed.
-Most of my friends no longer live in Bangalore.
+I forgot birthdays, hardly met any friends and didn't really keep tabs on them.
+2021 was a difficult year for most.
+I came across as self-absorbed.
 I will be more deliberate in reaching out to them.
 I will try to be a better friend in 2022.

+No matter how hard this last year has been, here we are.
+With another chance.
+For this, I have nothing but gratitude.
+I am beginning again with new hopes, renewed energy and aspirations, and I hope _you_ do so too.
+May 2022 be your best year yet.
+Happy New Year!